TianxSky/BetterBalance/README.md

 * 2 - Move Random: Move a random player
 ### Balance Mode 3:
 * 1 - Scramble Random: Randomly putting each player on both teams
-* 2 - Scramble Based On Kills: Putting players even only to both teams and will put the extra player(if any) on the opposite team of player with highest kill
+* 2 - Scramble Based On Kills: Putting players to both teams based on kills and will put the extra player(if any) on the opposite team of player with highest kill

 ## Plugin Config